Martha Ellen Auditorium: History

 The new venue furnished a variety of entertainments.
 A list of events from 1916 and 1917 includes films, among them D. W. Griffith's The Birth of a Nation and The Avenging Conscience, operas, lectures, plays, and a heavyweight wrestling match.
 Both traveling and local performers occupied the stage: in December 1916, for example, the Martha Ellen presented the opera The Bohemian Girl, staged by the Aborn Opera Company, and the play The Dream That Came True, staged by the local junior class.

 Opera-house entertainment went into a decline beginning about the end of World War I. Increases in the cost of rail tickets cut into the profits of traveling companies; even the relatively inexpensive Lyceum Bureau offerings became too costly for small-town halls.
 The rise in automobile ownership made it possible for more and more people to travel to larger cities for their entertainment rather than making do with what the local venues had to offer.
 Under these circumstances, the Martha Ellen Auditorium increasingly showed motion pictures, and nothing else, ending its career as a venue for performing arts.

 At some point prior to 1988, the name of the establishment was changed to "State Theatre".
 A marquee bearing that name was added to the building's facade, obscuring the original "Martha Ellen Auditorium" sign.
 The State Theatre was closed in 2013; the owners cited the cost of changing from film to digital projection equipment as the reason for the closing.
+The nonprofit State Theater Foundation raised $100,000 to renovate and reopen the theater, using $45,000 of the money to purchase digital projection equipment.